hellohelloworldhello/LightWallet/README.md

 ---

 #### 1. Install C++ Build Tools (Required for Web3/Bip-utils)
-If you are on a Windows VM, you must install the C++ compiler so the cryptographic libraries can build correctly:
+You must install the C++ compiler so the cryptographic libraries can build correctly:
 * Download the **[Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)**.
 * During installation, select **Desktop development with C++**.
-* Restart your computer/VM once finished.
+* Restart your computer once finished.

 #### 2. Install Python Dependencies
 If you get a `ModuleNotFoundError` (e.g., "No module named requests"), do not use standard `pip install`.
 Use the `-m` flag to force Python to install the libraries into the correct environment: